 - Continuation in the Tuition Remission Program is contingent upon making satisfactory academic progress.

-- The tuition benefits described herein are applicable only for resident study for undergraduate work up to eight (8) semesters, twelve (12) quarters, or thirty-one (31) course credits of full-time enrollment or pro-ration of equivalent for periods of part-time enrollment toward an initial bachelor’s degree or associate’s degree or for one year of enrollment in the Fifth Year for Teaching program at DePauw).
+- The tuition benefits described herein are applicable only for resident study for undergraduate work up to eight (8) semesters, twelve (12) quarters, or thirty-one (31) course credits of full-time enrollment or pro-ration of equivalent for periods of part-time enrollment toward an initial bachelor’s degree or associate’s degree.
 Resident study is defined as regularly attending scheduled classes and is meant to exclude correspondence courses.
 This benefit is limited to eight (8) semesters of financial assistance from DePauw University.
 Financial assistance includes but is not limited to Tuition Remission and other institutional financial aid.

 Further Eligibility Considerations

 - To qualify, an applicant must meet all admission and academic requirements stipulated in the DePauw University Catalog or the Bulletin or Catalog of the school to which application is being made.

 - When both parents are employed by the University, Tuition Remission for a dependent child is available to only one parent.

 - In determining eligibility for tuition benefits, the student must first apply for all state and/or federal aid for which he/she may be eligible.